n8cha/n8cha.github.io/about.md

 This site is still in progress --- things might move around.

-Here are some cooler blogs to read in the meantime:
+Here are some cool blogs to read in the meantime:
 - [Robert Heaton](https://robertheaton.com/)
 - [Tom MacWright](https://macwright.com/)